Huegoxaga/notes/algorithm/blockchain.md

 - Decentralized Application - The frontend of smart contract.
 - Web 3.0 utilize distributed web servers.
 - VMs are used to encapsulate the smart contract running environment to prevent the spread of virus or infinite loops.
-- Gas is used to pay for the execution of smart contracts throughout the blockchain.
+- Gas is used to pay by the users for the execution of smart contract apps throughout the blockchain.
   - Each type of operation consume a specified amount of gas
+    - It is often listed in a spreadsheet, the units of gas required for operations like addition, comparision are specified
+    - storing data also requires gas
-  - Can't use coins because the coin value changes frequently
+  - Use gas instead of coins because the coin value changes frequently
+  - Gas price is the amount of coins required for each gas unit.
+  - Gas limit is the maximum amount of gas unit the contract can consume.
+    - The app will stop when it is about to consume gas beyond the limit
 - Decentralized Autonomous Organization (DAO) - an organization that runs by itself based on rules set in smart contracts.
 - A token is a currency that is usually purchased from a startup by coins.
 The token can be used to purchase services from the startup.
   - Tokens are release during (Initial Coin Offerring)ICO
   - The amount token release from ICO is limited.
   - After the token has been paid for services, the token can be sell by the company again.
   - [Click Here](https://coinmarketcap.com) to see a list of popular project, their business plan are written in the white paper.
+- The deployed bytecode of the smart contract is public

 ## Common Cryptocurrency Platform